An algorithm to find maximum area polygons circumscribed about a convex polygon: Remarks and questions

 \textbf{Acknowledgements}

-Markus Ausserhofer acknowledges support through the FWF-project Y782.
-Zsolt L\'angi was supported by the National Research, Development and Innovation Office, NKFIH, K-119670.
-G\'eza T\'oth was supported by the National Research, Development and Innovation Office, NKFIH, K-111827.
+Markus Ausserhofer acknowledges support through FWF-project Y782.
+Susanna Dann thanks Oberwolfach Research Institute for Mathematics for its hospitality and support, where part of this project was carried out.
+Zsolt L\'angi was supported by the National Research, Development and Innovation Office, NKFIH, K-119670, and the J\'anos Bolyai Research Scholarship of the Hungarian Academy of Sciences.
+Support of grant BME FIKP-V\'IZ by EMMI is kindly acknowledged.
+G\'eza T\'oth was supported by the National Research, Development and Innovation Office, NKFIH, K-111827, and his work is connected to the scientific program of the " Development of quality-oriented and harmonized R+D+I strategy and functional model at BME" project, supported by the New Hungary Development Plan (Project ID: T\'AMOP-4.2.1/B-09/1/KMR-2010-0002).

+We express our sincere gratitude to Nicolas Bonneel, who directed our attention to the contradiction between the result of Zaremba in \cite{Zaremba} and our result in \cite{ADLT}.